laszewsk/canon-r7-ccapi/README.md

 calls in the network shared between the camera and the computer.
 The following features are available:

-* Elementary Python library to control many of the camera
+* Elementary Python library to control many of the camera features
 * Elementary GUI interface to run the program from a GUI
 * Ability to run the GUI on Linux, macOS, Windows 10, Windows 11
 * Expandable
-* demonstration on how to use the library in jupyter notebooks so you can create easily interactive workflows.
+* Demonstration on how to use the library in jupyter notebooks so you can create easily interactive workflows.

 For example, With this GUI it is possible to conduct focus bracketing remotely.
 Many features of the camera can be controlled remotely.

 As the program uses CCAPI it can be likely used for other cameras also.
-Make sure your camera is compatible
+Make sure your camera is compatible.

-... more will be added here

 ## Install